jaemnkm/design-system-2/_components/notifications.md

   <div id="collapsible-0" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Implementation</h4>
     <ul class="usa-content-list">
-      <li>The notification animates in from the left and is anchored to the left edge of the page shell.</li>
+      <li>The notification animates in from the left and is anchored to the left edge of the viewport.</li>
     </ul>

     <h4 class="usa-heading">Usability</h4>